-February 24, 2016
+February 20, 2017

-Approval of the minutes of the previous regular and special meetings; Approval of 2015 audited financial statements; Re-appointment of R.G.Manabat & Co. as independent auditors for 2016; Approval of capital expenditures; Setting of the date, time, venue and agenda of the 2016 Annual Stockholders' Meeting and record date, closing of stock and transfer book and last day of validation of proxies; Amendment of the Articles of Incorporation and By-Laws reducing the number directors to eight (8); Audit Committee meeting updates.
+Approval of the minutes of the previous regular and special meetings; Approval of 2016 audited financial statements; Re-appointment of R.G.Manabat & Co. as independent auditors for 2017; Setting of the date, time, venue and agenda of the 2017 Annual Stockholders' Meeting and record date, closing of stock and transfer book and last day of validation of proxies; Approval to develop and expand Engineering Island Basin; Audit Committee meeting updates; Appointment of officers to represent the Company in cases and revoking the previous authorities given to former officers.

-April 28, 2016
+April 27, 2017